The-OpenROAD-Project/RePlAce/README.md

     $ ./prerequisite/install_centos7.sh   // for centos 7
     $ ./prerequisite/install_ubuntu16.sh  // for ubuntu 16
     $ make
+    $ make install

+### Check your installation
+    To make sure your installation is correct and the current tool version is stable enough, run a Hello World application:

+    $ cd ./test
+    $ ./run.sh

 ### How To Execute
     // download lefdef benchmarks
     $ cd ~/RePlAce/bench/lefdef